-Majka has 15 years of experience producing multi-stage international ventures focused on current issues of cultural and global significance.
-Her first book Vertical Ethiopia: Climbing Toward Possibility in the Horn of Africa (2008) short‑listed for the Banff Book Award.
-Her second book, Coffee Story: Ethiopia, was released in August 2011.
 In 2010, Majka produced Waypoint Namibia and the film was featured at international film festivals and shown on NBC’s Universal Sports.
 Majka was nominated for an EPIC Emerging Artist Award for her work as the Executive Producer.
 Her 2016 film Namuli was released to acclaim at over 50 international film festivals and across the US on PBS.
 Namuli tells the story of Majka’s climbing and conservation research Mount Namuli, Mozambique’s second highest mountain and a critical target for conservation in southeast Africa— and of the origins of Legado.

 As a keynote speaker, Majka addresses a diverse group of organizations and companies.
-Previous speeches include the Utah Council for Citizen Diplomacy, the Commonwealth Club, TEDxSMU, Banff Film and Book Festival, Colorado Environmental Coalition, universities and colleges throughout North America, and many others.
+Her clients have included Google, Nespresso, the Commonwealth Club, Banff Film and Book Festival, Colorado Environmental Coalition, universities and colleges throughout North America, and many others.

 Her work and projects have been featured in The New York Times, The Economist, Outside Magazine, NPR and many other major international media outlets.
-Majka’s articles have appeared in publications including Afar, Men’s Health, Skiing Magazine, Patagonia, Alpinist, Women’s Adventure, The Explorers Journal, and Climbing, where her column “Whipped,” ran for six years.
-Majka’s blog, The Liminal Line, can be found here, on her website.
+Majka’s articles have appeared in publications including Fortune, Afar, Men’s Health, Skiing Magazine, Backpacker, Patagonia, Alpinist, Women’s Adventure, The Explorers Journal, and Climbing, where her column “Whipped,” ran for six years.